tych0/xcffib/README.md

-has an inactive upstream, several memory leaks, is python2 only and doesn't have pypy support. `xcffib` is a binding which uses [cffi](https://cffi.readthedocs.org/), which mitigates some of the issues described above. `xcffib` also builds bindings for all 29 X extensions in 1.10, whereas `xpyb` (and several other bindings) don't.
+has an inactive upstream, several memory leaks, is python2 only and doesn't have pypy support. `xcffib` is a binding which uses [cffi](https://cffi.readthedocs.org/), which mitigates some of the issues described above. `xcffib` also builds bindings for 27 of the 29 (xprint and xkb are missing) X extensions in 1.10.

 ## Dependencies